mxmauro/mxlib/doc/rst-conventions.rst

   3. Quux

-Nested lists and GitHub
+Nested lists
 -----------------------

-While ``rst2pdf`` and friends are somewhat lenient with respect to nested lists, GitHub RST formatter is a bit more picky.
-To work with the GitHub formatter, make sure that a nested list's bullet mark is intended to the level of the previous level's body, e.g.::
+While ``rst2pdf`` and friends are somewhat lenient with respect to nested lists, some RST formatters are a bit more picky.
+To work well with all formatters, make sure that a nested list's bullet mark is indented to the level of the previous level's body, e.g.::

   1. Foo